A data scalable augmented Lagrangian KKT preconditioner for large scale inverse problems: Abstract analysis of the preconditioner

 \subsubsection{Brezzi theory for well posedness of saddle point systems}

-The proof of the coercivity bound for our preconditioned KKT operator invokes Brezzi theory for saddle point systems.
-Here we state the prerequisite theorem (without proof), and refer the reader to \cite{BrezziFortin91, XuZikatanov00, Demkowicz06a} for more details.
+The proof of the coercivity bound for our preconditioned KKT operator invokes Brezzi theory for saddle point systems \cite{BrezziFortin91, Demkowicz06a, XuZikatanov00}.
+In particular, we use a recently discovered bound in \cite{Krendl13}, which is slightly sharper than bounds derived from the classical theory.
+Here we state the prerequisite theorem (without proof), and refer the reader to \cite{Krendl13} for more details.
 This theory can be stated in much greater generality than what we present here.